Serbian military convoy is probably rolling towards Kosovo - there is a risk of escalation in the middle of Europe

 Situation in Kosovo before escalation: road blockades and exchange of fire

 Apparently angry ethnic Serbs also blocked country roads in northern Kosovo.
 They were reacting to the arrest of an ethnic Serb, until recently a Kosovan police officer, who is said to be responsible for attacks on planned polling stations.
 “Extremist groups” had set up barricades in the towns of Leposavic, Zvecan and Zubin Potok, Interior Minister Xhlelal Zvecla wrote on Facebook.
-Because of the barricades, the northern border crossing at Jarinje was closed, the police said.
+The northern border crossing at Jarinje was closed because of the barricades, the police said.

 #Serbian #military #convoy #rolling #Kosovo #risk #escalation #middle #Europe